ajpen/ajpen.github.io/content/about.md

 ---
-date: 2019-05-28
 type: section
 title: "About"
 ---

-I code, play basketball, dance and tinker with stuff.
+Love science and technology with an interest in how things work.
 You'll find some of my thoughts here, mostly about CS, technology, Math and the like.